One Patch to Caption Them All: A Unified Zero-Shot Captioning Framework: Experiments

 We use two datasets for each task --- a COCO-derived dataset and an additional dataset such as Visual Genome~\citep{krishna2017visual} or Flickr30k~\citep{young2014flickr30k}.
 Figure~\ref{fig:examples} shows qualitative results.

-\paragraph{Patch-centric captioning excels in local, fine-grained tasks.} In the trace and dense captioning tasks, which emphasize local visual content, our patch-centric framework significantly outperforms all baselines across metrics.
-For trace captioning (\autoref{tab:results_consolidated}, first group), our patch-based formulation outperforms whole-image captioners and crop-based adaptations.
+\paragraph{Patch-centric captioning excels in local, fine-grained tasks.} In trace and dense captioning tasks, which emphasize local visual content, our patch-centric framework significantly outperforms all baselines across metrics.
+In trace captioning (\autoref{tab:results_consolidated}, 1st group), our formulation outperforms image-based captioners and crop-based adaptations.
 Models relying on global CLS representations fail to capture the precise objects and attributes under the trace.
-Even AlphaCLIP, that is a region-supervised backbone that can be naturally applied to traces, lags behind, underlying intrinsic limitations of the pretrained CLIP backbone.
-Dense captioning shows a similar trend (\autoref{tab:results_consolidated}, second group), with our models outperforming baselines.
-For this task, we report crop-based adaptations for DeCap, ViECap, and MeaCap, as they provide a stronger baseline with respect to the same models applied to the global CLS (see \autoref{tab:fullTableDenseCaptvg12} in SM).
+Even AlphaCLIP, a region-supervised backbone applicable to traces, lags behind, underlying intrinsic limitations of the pretrained CLIP backbone.
+Dense captioning shows a similar trend (\autoref{tab:results_consolidated}, 2nd group), with our models outperforming baselines.
+For this task, we report crop-based adaptations for DeCap, ViECap, MeaCap, IFCap, and Diffusion Bridge, as they provide a stronger baseline with respect to the same models applied to the global CLS (see \autoref{tab:fullTableDenseCaptvg12} in SM).
 Although isolating regional content, these models discard broader contextual cues that are crucial for coherent dense descriptions.